-In wonder I stare at the gray-colored seahorse.
 I can’t remember ever having seen one before.
-No matter how I turn the bottle, the seahorse keeps its head turned from me.
+No matter how I turn the bottle, this water creature keeps its head turned from me.
 Later the opposite happens with another one and I figure that maybe they prefer facing` towards the sun.

 The marine fish is about ten centimeters long, the longest we’ll see today.
 It’s utterly delicate with a tiny fin on the back of its segmented bony armor and a tubular snout that is almost transparent.